Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: Examples

 \subsection{Valley-degenerate QBT}

-Next we discuss the competing phases in the core of vortex and skyrmion in Bernal BLG.
-Readers should consult Table~\ref{tab-3} for sixteen-dimensional representation of all masses, and Sec.~\ref{subsec:valleyQBT_setup} for the definition of the spinor basis.
+Next we discuss the competing phases in the core of vortices and skyrmions in Bernal-stacked BLG, a valley-degenerate QBT system.
+Readers should consult Table~\ref{tab-3} for sixteen-dimensional representation of the all masses, and Sec.~\ref{subsec:valleyQBT_setup} for the definition of the spinor basis.